DevExpress-Examples/reporting-aspnet-core-ai-summarize-and-translate/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Reporting for ASP.NET Core - Integrate AI-powered Summarize and Translate Features based on Azure OpenAI
+# Reporting for ASP.NET Core -  Summarize and Translate DevExpress Reports Using Azure OpenAI

-This example extends the DevExpress JavaScript Report Viewer with AI-based capabilities.
-These capabilities are available in UI via two buttons that access the report document and process its content as follows:
+This example adds AI-powered summarize/translate capabilities to the DevExpress JavaScript Report Viewer.
+These enterprise-ready features are available within the user interface via two buttons designed to access the document and process report content as follows:

-- **Summarize**: Uses generative AI to summarize report content and help you quickly review core insights associated with this report.
+- **Summarize**: Uses generative AI to summarize report content and displays core insights associated with this report.
-- **Translate**: Uses AI services to translate report content to another language.
+- **Translate**: Uses AI services to translate report content to a different language.

-The following image shows the application's interface.
+The following is an image of the application interface.
 As you can see, users can process the entire document, individual pages, or selected content.

 ![AI-Powered Summarize and Translate Buttons](web-reporting-ai-enhancements.png)